-The characteristics of an Outstanding Senior include, but are not limited to:
+The characteristics of an Outstanding Scholar include, but are not limited to:

 - Leadership (president of RSO, editor of The Endeavor, founder of RSO, involvement in many RSOs, winner of Torch Bearer Award, evidence of commitment to ‘public good’, etc.)